How to Make Hot and Sour Turkey Soup

 Instructions

-- In a large pot, melt butter and cook garlic in it until fragrant.
+- In a large pot, melt butter and sauté garlic until fragrant.

-- Add turkey meat, chicken cubes, salt, black pepper powder and cook for a minute.
+- Add turkey meat, chicken cubes, salt, and black pepper powder.
+Cook for a minute.

-- Now add carrots, cabbage, capsicums, green onions and mix them well.
+- Add carrots, cabbage, capsicums, and green onions.
+Stir well.

-- Add water, chili sauce, tomato ketchup, vinegar, soy sauce, worcestershire sauce and cover for 8 – 10 minutes on medium flame.
+- Pour in water, chili sauce, ketchup, vinegar, soy sauce, and Worcestershire sauce.
+Cover and cook for 8 to 10 minutes on medium heat.

 Notes